Csjg2002/CryptCreatureCatcher/README.md

  ### [YouTube Walkthrough](https://www.youtube.com/watch?v=uMdVukA-XCI)

 <h2>Description</h2>
-A simple Halloween themed 2D platformer made for a college assignment.

-The goal is to collect every pumpkin seed in a level and then light the Pumpkin at the end!
+Catch fantasical creatures that lurk deep within an ancient crypt, all while battling through hordes of mischevious goblins and the darkest of undead knights!

+CRYPT CREATURE CATCHER is a hybrid of a dungeon crawler and a creature collector game.
+The goal is explore the crypt and catch 'em all!

+Created for the the LowRezJam 2024!

 I was the solo programmer for this project.
+This project was my first experience using Git and also working with WebGL builds

 <br />